yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Rogue/Rogue_Power_Management_Info.rst

    In devices running a AXE core there is only one power domain for the GPU.

-The "core" power domain is required for all interactions.
-This power domain is controlled directly by Linux through APM hooks in the kernel module.
-This domain is powered up for all transactions and subsequently powered down after an idle period.
+All interactions require the "core" power domain to be up.
+Linux controls this domain through the Active Power Management (APM) hooks in the kernel module.
+This domain remains online for all transactions and is offline after an idle period.

-Active Power Management is enabled by default, but it can be disabled at runtime by setting the power control to "on" through the devices :file:`/sys/devices/{path-to-device}/power/control` interface.
-Subsequently, it's status can be checked by reading that device file.
+Enabled by default, APM allows modification at runtime through the devices :file:`/sys/devices/{path_to_device}/power/control` interface.
+Reading the device file returns the current setting.

-****************
+******************
-Suspend & Resume
+Suspend and resume
-****************
+******************

 Suspend and resume features are also enabled for Rogue cores.
-To test this manually the following procedure can be used on products supporting full device suspend / resume features:
+The following procedure will test this on products supporting full device suspend and resume
+features:

-Initiate a load to wake up the GPU using ``glmark2``:
+Start a task to wake up the GPU by using ``glmark2``:

 .. code-block:: console

    # glmark2-es2-wayland &

-Trigger a suspend event with a scheduled wakeup:
+Trigger a suspend event with a scheduled wake-up:

 .. code-block:: console

    # rtcwake -s 3 -m mem

-Wait for the scheduled wakeup.
+Wait for the scheduled wake-up.

-The above sequence should result in the background compute task being paused for the suspend action and then resumed after the scheduled wakeup 3 seconds later.
+The earlier sequence should result in the background compute task pausing during the suspend action and then resuming after the scheduled wake-up 3 seconds later.

 .. note::

-   Driver specific unit tests (like ``rgx_compute_test``) will hold the device in the powered on state starting with driver version 24.1.
-You cannot use these tests as a load when attempting to test suspend/resume functionality.
+   Driver specific unit tests (such as ``rgx_compute_test``) will hold the device in the powered on state starting with driver version 24.1.
+You cannot use these tests as a load when attempting to test suspend and resume functionality.